krishang118/Screenshot-Taker-with-Delay/README.md

 ## Installation (as an unpacked extension)

-1. Clone this repository to your local machine.
+1. Clone this repository on your local machine.
 2. Open Google Chrome and go to `chrome://extensions/`.
 3. Enable 'Developer mode' by toggling the switch in the top right corner.
 4. Click the 'Load unpacked' button in the top left corner.